How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Water and food must always be within the rabbit’s reach!

-Use stable, shallow dishes for food and water so the rabbit can access them easily.
-Avoid tall or unstable containers, which may be uncomfortable or impossible for them to use.
-Bird feeders that attach to the enclosure bars can also work well — they’re stable and can be positioned at the perfect height.
+Shallow bowls: Use stable, shallow bowls for food and water that the rabbit can easily reach.
+Avoid tall or unstable bowls that may be difficult for the rabbit to use.
+Hanging bird bowls designed to attach to enclosure bars can also work well, as they can be placed at a suitable height and secured in place.

 All food and water areas should be at ground level, so the rabbit doesn’t need to stretch or jump.
 This makes access easier, especially for animals with limited mobility.